 - Appears in an episode of Criminal Minds, where a serial killer runs over people with a truck.
 What makes it worse is that he's a serial killer, so he has done this repeatedly without anyone just running off the side of the road.

 - Justified in an episode of Star Trek: Enterprise.
 The crew learn that a highly radioactive Negative Space Wedgie is heading straight towards them, and it's going faster than the ship can.
-They proceed to evacuate the whole crew into heavily-shielded areas to survive. never occurs to anyone.
-They consider the idea of simply getting out of its way.
-But it's too large for them to try to get out of its way before it hits them.
+They proceed to evacuate the whole crew into heavily-shielded areas to survive.
+They do consider the idea of simply getting out of its way, but it's too large for them to try to get out of its way before it hits them, and going too fast to outrun.

 - Played hilariously straight in an episode of Star Trek: Voyager, in which Chakotay is running from the bad guys, and he stays on a winding path instead of just cutting across the grass.